-The QG aims at optimising the performance of message-passing communication by matching the algorithmic characteristics to the desirable properties of meshes.
-In other words, QG takes advantage of the partitionable structure of the mesh to divide the destination nodes into several groups of comparable sizes in order to balance the traffic load among these groups.
-This grouping, thus, leads to avoid the congestion problem in the network.
+In an attempt to avoid the problems of existing multicast algorithms, this section presents the Qualified Group (QG) path-based multicast algorithm.
+The QG algorithm takes advantage of the partitionable structure of the mesh to divide the destination nodes into several groups of comparable sizes in order to balance the traffic load among these groups, which leads to avoid the congestion problem in the network.
 The groups, in turn, implement multicast independently in a parallel fashion, which results in reducing the overall communication latency.
+In general, the proposed algorithm is composed of four phases which are described below.
+For the sake of the present discussion and for illustration in the diagrams, we will assume that messages are routed inside the network according to dimension order routing [3, 10].